• Skip to primary navigation

 Vegan Spinach Artichoke Dip

-The superstar of appetizers, this spinach artichoke dip is always a crowd pleaser.
-Easy to make with only a few simple ingredients and lovely served hot with your classic pita chips, flatbread, garlic bruschetta or a fresh loaf of homemade vegan bread with crackling crust.
+The superstar of appetizers, this spinach artichoke dip made with simple and clean ingredients is always a crowd pleaser.
+Easy to make with only a few ingredients (no beans) and lovely served hot with your classic pita chips, flatbread, garlic bruschetta or a fresh loaf of homemade vegan bread with crackling crust.

 Recipe Success Tips